irelamb/suntag-analysis/README.md

 `bash 01_submit_job.sh`

 ## 2) SaveDataAsJSON
-Jupyter notebook that merges the files containing the trace intensities into one unique JSON file that will be the input of Bayesian inference.
+Merging files containing the trace intensities into one unique JSON file that will be the input of Bayesian inference.

+## 3) EstimateNoise
+Estimating the noise from untranslated traces.
+This parameter will be used as input in the HMM.

-## 3) HMM
+## 4) HMM
 Bayesian inference with Hidden Markov Model (HMM)

 **Input**